GeekyAnts/nativebase-docs/docs/next/image.md

 ### With Next's require statement

-When using require statement from next for image keep this in mind.
+When using require statement from next for image, keep this in mind.

 ```jsx